-Ballymore Resources Limited is a minerals exploration company committed to the acquisition, identification, and delineation of new resource projects through active exploration.
-The Ballymore portfolio is focussed on copper, gold and critical mineral projects, with substantial tenement packages in North Queensland.
-Ballymore has three project areas at Dittmer, Ruddygore and Ravenswood.
-These consist of two granted Mining Leases (MLs), eleven granted Exploration Permits for Minerals (EPMs) and an EPM application covering an area of 1,355 km2.
+Ballymore Resources Limited is a minerals exploration company committed to the acquisition, identification and delineation of new resource projects through active exploration.
+The Ballymore portfolio is focussed on copper, gold and critical mineral projects, with substantial tenement packages in north Queensland.
+Ballymore has four project areas at Dittmer, Ruddygore, Ravenswood and Mount Molloy.
+These consist of two granted Mining Leases (MLs), thirteen granted Exploration Permits for Minerals (EPMs) covering an area of 1,461 km2.